Blurred motion of escalators with streaks of red and teal lights creating a dynamic urban transportation scene.

 How Schwartzapfel Holbrook Handles Pedestrian Accident Cases

 Pedestrian accident cases turn on physical evidence that disappears quickly: skid marks, traffic signal data, surveillance footage, and witness accounts.
 Our team moves fast to preserve that record before it is lost.
-We reconstruct what happened, identify every liable party, and prepare each case as if it will be decided by a jury, which is why most resolve before reaching one.
-We serve injured pedestrians across New York City and Long Island, and we are selective about the cases we accept because the cases we accept get our full attention.
+We reconstruct what happened, identify every liable party, and build each case around the specific liability and damages evidence a jury would need to evaluate it, which is why most resolve before reaching one.
+People across New York City and Long Island have trusted Schwartzapfel Holbrook for over 40 years of proven results.

 MEET OUR ELITE TEAM